 The process allows for an escalation of a grievance if it remains unresolved.

-The final stage involves an agreement to be bound by the decision of the Bishop who, on the advice of an independent arbiter, will make a final and binding determination.
+The final stage involves an agreement to be bound by the decision of the Bishop who, may with the advice of an independent arbiter, make a final and binding determination.
 The process envisages that everyone will take the earliest opportunity to reach agreement around resolution and, where possible and appropriate, reconciliation.

 Grievances are best resolved as early as possible with the people experiencing working together to find resolution and restored relationship.

-In church life sometimes it is helpful to ask the Parish Priest/Chaplain to help resolve a grievance, if the Parish Priest/Chaplain is involved then her/his Assistant Bishop or Archdeacon can provided support
+In church life sometimes it is helpful to ask the Parish Priest/Chaplain to help resolve a grievance, if the Parish Priest/Chaplain is involved then her/his Assistant Bishop or Archdeacon can provide support

 If a matter remains unresolved then a more formal process may be needed.
 In this Diocese, the Bishop starts the process by appointing a person help identify the issues and find a resolution process